mathspp/mathspp/pages/02.blog/lsbasi-apl-part3/item.en.md

 ---

-Now that we got this out of the way, lets dive right into the changes for today.
+Now that we got this out of the way, let's dive right into the changes for today.
 You can follow [this link][changes] to see literally _every single change_ that happened since the last post.

 Let us start with simpler changes like introducing complex numbers, allowing for variable names to contain digits, a couple of helper methods in our parser and moving functions/monadic operators/dyadic operators to their own files to keep everything sort of organised.